jochepr/create-tauri-app/README.md

 pnpm create tauri-app
 ```

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to scaffold a Vite + Vue project, run:
+For example, to scaffold a Vite + Svelte project, run:

 ```bash
 # curl